Butonix/ruqqus-1/design.md

 ## Specifications

+### Stack

 1. Database: PostgreSQL.
 One table each for users, submissions, and comments
 2. Server: Python Flask
 3. WSGI: Gunicorn
 4. Host: Heroku

+### Security

+1. Password column is salted and hashed - no plaintext
+2. Failure to login error does not specify if username or password is incorrect